jlafer/studio-rpt/README.md

 - execution detail reports: {workflow SID}\_{workflow version}\_detail\_{FROM_TS}\_{TO_TS}.csv

 ## Report Data
-Each summary execution report provides the following fields:
+The summary report provides the following fields for each execution:
 - sid - the execution SID
 - appName - the Studio flow name
 - appVersion - the Studio flow version
-- startTime - the starting timestamp of the execution, in ISO 8601 format using the timezone specified with --fromDt (or -F)
+- startTime - the starting timestamp of the execution, in ISO 8601 format using the local timezone
 - endTime - the ending timestamp of the execution, in ISO 8601 format
 - duration - the execution time, in mSec (currently rounded to one second)
 - lastStep - the name of the last widget executed